Josh Naylor Preview, Player Props: Guardians vs. Tigers

 Josh Naylor At The Plate

-- In 53 games this season (44.5%), Naylor has picked up an RBI, and in 24 of those games (20.2%) he had two or more.
-He has also driven in three or more of his team's runs in 12 contests.
+- Naylor has an RBI in 53 of 120 games this season, with multiple RBI in 24 of them.
+He has also driven home three or more of his team's runs in 12 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.